 - On receipt of an SAE form, the BCTU will allocate each SAE a unique reference number.
-BCTU trials team will ensure that the SAE reference number and any corresponding increment is allocated on all correspondence and follow-up reports relating to the SAE. - On receipt of an SAE form (either initial or follow-up), the BCTU trials team will send confirmation of receipt of the SAE to the site via email.
+The site and BCTU trials team should ensure that the SAE reference number and any corresponding increment allocated is quoted on all correspondence and follow-up reports regarding the SAE and filed in the site file - On receipt of an SAE form (either initial or follow-up), the BCTU trials team will send confirmation of receipt of the SAE to the site via email.
 If the site has not received confirmation of receipt of the SAE from the BCTU, the site should contact the BCTU trials team within one working day. - To prepare annual progress reports to the main REC and TSC. - To prepare safety reports for the DMEC following a timetable agreed by the DMEC prior to study commencement, or as requested by the DMEC. - To report all fatal SAEs to the DMEC for continuous safety review.